LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/when-silence-finally-turns-on.md

 all the voices sinking,

-they reminding you,
+they remind you,

-your loneliness you keep.
+that loneliness you keep.

 &nbsp;